-Keep in mind, you’ll need to ask questions that uncover the actual costs (not hypotheticals) of the prospect’s current processes and solutions.
+Keep in mind that you’ll need to ask questions that uncover the actual costs of the prospect’s current processes and solutions.

-With that information, you can then ask deeper questions about potential improvements to gauge the actual economic impact of implementing your products or services.
+With that information, you can then ask deeper questions about potential improvements to gauge the actual economic impact of implementing your solution.

 3. Access to authority